2019 Zamboanga del Norte local elections: Labason

 Incumbent Vice Mayor Riza Melicor opted to run for Mayor.

 Leon B. Postigo (Bacungan)

 Liloy

-Mayor Felixberto "Dodong" Bolando, who was elected Mayor in 2016, passed away in 2018, and Vice Mayor Roberto "Jun" Uy (no relation to incumbent Governor Berto Uy) took Bolando's place as Mayor of Liloy.
+Mayor Felixberto "Dodong" Bolando, who was elected mayor in 2016, died in 2018, and Vice Mayor Roberto "Jun" Uy (no relation to incumbent governor Berto Uy) took Bolando's place as Mayor of Liloy.

 Salug

 Incumbent Mayor Jeffrey Lim is term-limited and opted to run for Provincial Board Member.
 His party fielded Jehan Lim as their mayoralty candidate.

 Sibuco

 Incumbent Mayor Norbideiri "Bong" Edding opted to run for Third District Representative.